 Using an intuitive interface, visitors to the site followed a process of:

-- selecting a location on the map to plant their poppy
+- Selecting a location on the map to plant their virtual poppy

-- raising awareness of Remembrance Day by sharing their poppy on popular social media networks such as Facebook and Twitter and
+- raising awareness of Remembrance Day by sharing their poppy on popular social media networks Facebook and Twitter, and

 To create the virtual poppy garden, the Click Creative team delivered a number of creative and technical services: